jsiwu94/Moon/_posts/2019-11-10-Will-a-Customer-Will-Subscribe-to-a-Term-Deposit.md

 ## Conclusion and Key Takeaways
-- Accuracy is not the only measure of how good the model is
-- We should assess the quality of the model and improvise
-- Ensure that the data is not imbalanced
-- Create segments of similar customers using affinity clustering or k-means
-- Create separate model for each segment to capture different customer behaviour
-- There is no such thing as an average customer because personalisation is the key!
+- Accuracy is not the only measure to assess your model performance.
+Instead, based on the context, we believe that maximizing our recall or sensitivity is a more important metrics.
+Having a context knowledge is very important in assessing a more realistic and accurate model.
+Addtionally, context understanding helps us in determining what method to go with in handling imbalance data.
+Lastly, Having separate model for different segment of customers really help the business understands their customers and also provide a more accurate prediction.
 <br>